futureofcoding/futureofcoding.org/README.md

 Feel free to shoot me an email as well.
 I'm steve at futureofcoding.org.

-My podcast pipeline can be found here: https://github.com/stevekrouse/futureofcoding.org/projects/1
+[My podcast pipeline](https://github.com/stevekrouse/futureofcoding.org/projects/1) is where I organize my guests.

-There a number of GitHub Issue that serve as "virtual webpages" because a GitHub issue is a better format for them than a regular webpage for some reason.
-They can be found here: https://github.com/stevekrouse/futureofcoding.org/issues?q=is%3Aopen+is%3Aissue+label%3A%22virtual+webpage%22
+I keep a number of ["virtual webpage"](https://github.com/stevekrouse/futureofcoding.org/issues?q=is%3Aopen+is%3Aissue+label%3A%22virtual+webpage%22) when a GitHub issue is a better format for them than a regular webpage for some reason.

 ## Developing notes